 Training Service Animals or Transporting Shelter Animals to New Homes

 - Canine Companions – Raise puppies, care for breeding dogs, and more through this organization that trains service dogs for people with disabilities.

 - Best Friends Pet Transport – Help homeless cats and dogs get from high-volume intake areas to shelters and rescue groups in regions of the country where they have a much greater chance of finding homes.

 For inspiration and other local and/or global volunteer opportunities that might be of interest, be sure to visit these websites:

 - Senior Corps through AmeriCorps – Explore volunteering opportunities especially

 - VolunteerMatch – Sign up to receive notifications of volunteering opportunities for seniors in your community.

 - AARP Experience Corps – Volunteer to help children become great readers before completing third grade.

 Our Residents Love to Volunteer and Live Life to the Fullest

 Our lifestyle philosophy at Timber Ridge is to connect residents with a wide variety of experiences and opportunities that elevate their well-being, enjoyment, and personal satisfaction.
 Many of them are active volunteers who love helping others and appreciate the good feelings that come with giving back.
-If you’d like to learn more about the Timber Ridge lifestyle, reach out to us so we can tell you more and arrange a tour.
+If you’d like to learn more about independent living or the Timber Ridge lifestyle, reach out to us so we can tell you more and arrange a tour.